pipeline-tools/gusty/README.md

   - hello_world
 ```

-As seen in the above example, gusty will also accept `dependencies` and `external_dependencies` in a Task Group's `METADATA.yml`.
-This means gusty can wire up your Task Group dependencies as well!
+As seen in the above example, gusty will also accept `dependencies` and `external_dependencies` in a TaskGroup's `METADATA.yml`.
+This means gusty can wire up your TaskGroup dependencies as well!

 Note that gusty disables the TaskGroup `prefix_group_id` argument by default, as it's one of gusty's few opinions that tasks should explicitly named unless you say otherwise. gusty also offers a `suffix_group_id` argument for Task Groups!